ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 Modules can be written in any language and are found in the path specified by :envvar:`ANSIBLE_LIBRARY` or the ``--module-path`` command line option.

-By default, everything that ships with Ansible is pulled from its source tree, but additional paths can be added.

-The directory :file:`./library`, alongside your top level :term:`playbooks`, is also automatically added as a search directory.

-Should you develop an interesting Ansible module, consider sending a pull request to the `modules-extras project <https://github.com/ansible/ansible-modules-extras>`_.
-There's also a core repo for more established and widely used modules.
-"Extras" modules may be promoted to core periodically, but there's no fundamental difference in the end - both ship with Ansible, all in one package, regardless of how you acquire Ansible.

 .. _module_dev_should_you:

 Should You Develop A Module?